QosGuard-Anonymous/qos-guard.github.io/README.md

 Based on the following rules, each profile is automatically validated.

-Here is a preview of some rules used in validation:
+Here is some rules used in validation:

 | ID No. | Identifier | QoS Conflict Condition | Entity Scope | Depenency Type | Validation Stage |
 | --- | --- | --- | --- | --- | --- |